-Many artists will recommend sleeping with your tattoo wrapped for the first few nights (up to 3-4).
+Many artists will recommend using a specialized tattoo bandage, and keep it on for the first few nights (up to 3-4).
 This protects it from bacteria, your sheets, and accidental picking or ripping of the scabs.

 Use only a good wrap developed specifically for tattoo healing, which should be breathable, anti-bacterial, and waterproof.